gofore/angular-basic-training/angular2-fundamentals/README.md

 ---

 # Asynchronous and Server-side Communication
-- Asynchronous things are modeled as Observables (covered on advanced topics) in A2
+- Asynchronous things are modeled as Observables (covered later) in A2
   - For now, we only need to know that there is `subscribe` method
 - For AJAX requests, there is `Http` service with support for GET, POST, PUT, DELETE, HEAD and PATCH requests